phan/phan/internal/Issue-Types-Caught-by-Phan.md

 ## PhanCompatibleUseVoidPHP70

 ```
-Using '{TYPE}' as void will be a syntax error in PHP 7.1 (void becomes the absence of a return type).
+Using '{TYPE}' as void will be a syntax error in PHP 7.1 (void becomes the absense of a return type).
 ```

 ## PhanCompatibleVoidTypePHP70

 ```
-Return type '{TYPE}' means the absence of a return value starting in PHP 7.1.
+Return type '{TYPE}' means the absense of a return value starting in PHP 7.1.
 In PHP 7.0, void refers to a class/interface with the name 'void'
 ```

 # Context